rrubberr/Flatpak-LuxRender/README.md

 Install the updated version of [LuxBlend25](https://github.com/rrubberr/Flatpak-LuxBlend25) for Blender 2.79 integration.

-Download and try some [test scenes.](https://github.com/rrubberr/Flatpak-LuxRender-Scenes)
+Download and try a [test scene.](https://github.com/rrubberr/Flatpak-LuxRender-Scenes)

 ## Building the Flatpak